 Staff Networks are run by and for the members, with administrative support from the ED&I team.
 We aim for each Staff Network to be led by a Chair, the key intention behind this role being to embed ownership of the Network within the membership and take a lead on the development of the Network.

-If you are interested in learning more about the Disability Staff Network and can't find what you need here, contact us and let us know.
+If you are interested in learning more about the Disabled Staff Network and can't find what you need here, contact us and let us know.

 The purposes of the Network are: